MarsBased/handbook/blogging-guide.md

 According to [Buffer](http://buffer.com "Buffer") and other social media gurus, the best time to blog is either early in the morning or right after lunch.
 There does not seem to be a consensus on which days of the week are better for blogging.
 Test it for yourself.

 Test, measure, repeat.
-[Google Analytics](http://www.google.com/analytics/ "Google Analytics"){:target="_blank"}, [Medium](http://medium.com "Medium") and many Wordpress plugins are really effective when measuring the impact of your blog posts.
+[Google Analytics](http://www.google.com/analytics/ "Google Analytics"), [Medium](http://medium.com "Medium") and many Wordpress plugins are really effective when measuring the impact of your blog posts.
 By using them, you can understand your audience and adjust your publishing times to them.
 **Key question:** When are your target readers most prone to devote some time to read you?

 ###Produce content worth sharing